swatson555/scheme-libs/bmp/Readme.md

 # bmp

-A library for loading and storing bmp files.
+A library for loading and storing BMP files.

 ## Usage